-1. Arts and Design programme at Savanah College of Arts and Design (SCAD) Hong Kong.
+- Arts and Design programme with Savanah College of Arts and Design (SCAD) Hong Kong.

-2. Musical Theatre programme at the Hong Kong Academy of Performing Arts (HKAPA).
+- Musical Theatre programme with the Hong Kong Academy of Performing Arts (HKAPA).

-3. Hospitality and Culinary Art programme at Hong Kong International Culinary Institute (ICI) and Hospitality Tourism Institute (HTI).
+- Hospitality and Culinary Art programme with Hong Kong International Culinary Institute (ICI) and Hospitality Tourism Institute (HTI).

-4. Digital Skills programme at Hong Kong BSD Academy.
+- Digital Skills programme with Hong Kong BSD Academy.

-Please see more details in Career-related Study Options at Renaissance College at page 7 to 11.
+Please see more details in Career-related Study Options at Renaissance College.

 The components of the CP core are designed to enhance the students’ personal qualities, professional development and judgement.
 The CP core contextualizes the career-related study and the Diploma Programme courses, and draws these aspects of the framework together.
 All components of the core are compulsory.